cmudeeprl/403website_s24/_pages/logistics.md

 ***

+### Quizzes

+**All** quizzes will be in-person and taken in the classroom on Gradescope using your personal laptop.
+We will use up to the full recitation time for quizzes 1 and 2.
+Please, make sure your device is sufficiently charged and bring your charger as backup.
+We cannot guarantee one power outlet per person.
+Students in the remote section will will take the exam concurrently during the class period.
+As an FYI, the last quiz is 3 hours and the date and time is set by the registrar.

+The quizzes are open book, though no google search (or any online search) is allowed.
+You may can **only** access downloaded notes and papers.
+The quizzes are not cumulative and will only test a subset of the material, **but they can have questions that require you to know older material**.

+Each quiz will count equally toward the overall quiz grade.

+***

 ### Remote Student Engagement

 The remote-only (REO) Section B for this course is for students who cannot be on campus due to a government restriction on visas or travel or a documented health issue.
 To ensure that we are supporting these remote students: